 Helping a food-tools company enter new markets by designing a better brand and customer experience

-My final bachelor project was completed individually over the course of 10 weeks.
-For this project, a seller of so called “cheesewares” (think: fondue sets) asked our class to design a product for a new market: ice cream, chocolate, or yoghurt.
+For this project, a seller of so called “cheesewares” (think: fondue sets) asked for a product design for a new market: ice cream, chocolate, or yoghurt.
 From the very beginning I took quite a different approach: instead of designing a product immediately, I decided to take a closer look at the real problem Boska was facing.

 Phase 1: Discovery and Design Vision